theunixman/lmn/README.md

 If you use an unsupported version of MAC, you might need XCODE from the appstore.
 Last I heard, a lot of versions are free.
 I don't know EXACTLY what it does, but I know it has helped people be able to run code in python, java and C languages while using old MACS.

+If 'django' isnt recognized, you just opened a repo of a program on your computer or python is not recognized on a recently created copy of a repo, you may need to delete your virtual environment and recreate your virtual environment.
+Make sure to activate it afterwards, then install requirements.

 If you are running different versions of your program or you are looking at a friend's repo, I do this every time I change between those repos: follow the next paragraph of instructions: